 Kale, Mushroom, Feta, and Mozzarella Breakfast Casserole

 After I made this Kale, Mushroom, Feta, and Mozzarella Breakfast Casserole twice for guests I decided to post the recipe, and this delicious meatless breakfast combination is low-carb, Keto, low-glycemic, South Beach Diet friendly, and gluten-free!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.

 If you look around in the category for Breakfast Dishes on Kalyn’s Kitchen, you’ll notice lots and lots of variations for breakfast casseroles.
 There’s even a popular post with Basic Instructions for Low-Carb Breakfast Casseroles.
 I make this type of dish often to keep in the fridge for a quick breakfast during the week, and most of the time I just use what’s in the fridge without following a real recipe-